HL7/fhir-saner/input/pagecontent/use_cases.md

 (measure populations)</html:span>

-   The Hospitals Bed Management System collects data for multiple data elements by examining messages recieved and data in its database, and then reports these to a Measure Collector within the hospital.
+   The Hospitals Bed Management System collects data for multiple data elements by examining messages received and data in its database, and then reports these to a Measure Collector within the hospital.

 1. The Bed Management System examines master file data to count the total number of beds in the hospital, as well as those beds specifically identified as being for acute (inpatient) care.
 The Bed Management solution can be a component